thomas-ae-smith/bracket-bot/README.md

 *[Learn More](http://expressjs.com/)*

 #### Embedded JavaScript Templates (EJS)
 EJS is a very simple templating language.
 This helps us create HTML for the pages we show in a programmatic way, and inject values into a web page.
-Here we use it to decide whether to show the Preferences view, the Product view or the Error page, and to point the WebView at the correct list for the viewer.
+Here we use it to decide whether to show the Preferences view, the Product view or the Error page, and to point the WebView at the correct bracket for the viewer.

 *[Learn More](http://ejs.co/)*